SMTorg/smt/doc/_src_docs/applications/ego.rst

 criterion) that determines what the next query point should be.

-One of the earliest bodies of work on Bayesian optimisation that we are aware of is (Kushner, 1962 ; Kushner, 1964).
+One of the earliest bodies of work on Bayesian optimisation that we are aware of are [2]_ and [3]_.
 Kushner used Wiener processes for one-dimensional problems.
 Kushner’s decision model was based on maximizing the probability of improvement, and included a parameter that controlled the trade-off between ‘more global’ and ‘more local’ optimization, in the same spirit as the Exploration/Exploitation trade-off.

-Meanwhile, in the former Soviet Union, Mockus and colleagues developed a multidimensional Bayesian optimization method using linear combinations of Wiener fields, some of which was published in English in (Mockus, 1975).
+Meanwhile, in the former Soviet Union, Mockus and colleagues developed a multidimensional Bayesian optimization method using linear combinations of Wiener fields, some of which was published in English in [1]_.
 This paper also describes an acquisition function that is based on myopic expected improvement of the posterior, which has been widely adopted in Bayesian optimization as the Expected Improvement function.

-In 1998, Jones used Gaussian processes together with the expected improvement function to successfully perform derivative-free optimization and experimental design through an algorithm called  Efficient  Global  Optimization, or EGO (Jones, 1998).
+In 1998, Jones used Gaussian processes together with the expected improvement function to successfully perform derivative-free optimization and experimental design through an algorithm called  Efficient  Global  Optimization, or EGO.

 EGO
 ---

-In what follows, we describe the Efficient Global Optimization (EGO) algorithm, as published in (Jones, 1998).
+In what follows, we describe the Efficient Global Optimization (EGO) algorithm, as published in [4]_.

 Let :math:`F` be an expensive black-box function to be minimized.
 We sample :math:`F` at the different locations :math:`X = \{x_1, x_2,\ldots,x_n\}$` yielding the responses